 - Assignments identified as homework will count for no more than 10% of a student’s term average.

-- Assignments identified as classwork will count for no more than 25% of a student’s term average.
-Classwork assignments are assignments, described by the subject area professional learning team (PLT), that a student is expected to substantially complete during class time.
+- Assignments identified as classwork will count for no more than 20% of a student’s term average.
+Classwork assignments are assignments, described by the subject area professional learning community (PLC), that a student is expected to substantially complete during class time.

 - A student who is present throughout the 90 minute block and refuses to adhere to the requirements of an assignment can earn a “0” on the assignment.

-In order to help students and parents understand the status of assignments in PowerSchools Gradebook the following symbols will be used separately and in combination to indicate the status of a student’s work.
+In order to help students and parents understand the status of a student's assignments in PowerSchools Gradebook, the following symbols will be used separately and in combination to indicate the status of a student’s work.